pemcg/mastering-automation-addendum-for-cloudforms-4.6/running_a_playbook_service_from_a_button/chapter.md

 # Running an Embedded Ansible Playbook Service on a VM from a Button

 In this example we’ll create a button on a VM that can be used to install an RPM package on the VM, via an Ansible playbook.

-Second example: custom attribute to the VM object

-CloudForms 4.6 adds a new feature called Button Type to custom buttons.
-One of the available button types is Ansible Playbook, which allows an existing Ansible playbook service to be run on the object (VM, Host etc) displaying the button in the WebUI.
-This button type still calls the /System/Request/Order_Ansible_Playbook instance to launch the playbook service, but it simplifies the process of creating the parameters that the order_ansible_playbook method uses.
+CloudForms 4.6 adds a new feature called **Button Type** to custom buttons.
+One of the available button types is **Ansible Playbook**, which allows an existing Ansible playbook service to be run on the object (VM, Host etc) displaying the button in the WebUI.
+This button type still calls the _/System/Request/Order\_Ansible\_Playbook_ instance to launch the playbook service, but it simplifies the process of creating the parameters that the _order\_ansible\_playbook_ method uses.

 For this example a simple playbook is run that installs a package using the yum module onto the VM displaying the custom button.